 Co-author of Outside In

 A customer journey analytics platform enables you to apply a journey-based approach and advances your ability to understand customer behavior.
 It connects millions of data points on every customer across channels and over time.
-Customer journey analytics software allows you to take a data-driven approach to discovering, analyzing and influencing customer journeys.
+Customer journey analytics software allows you to take a data-driven approach to managing, measuring and optimizing customer journeys.

 - Journey-based KPIs and milestones